-ReA is formerly known as Reiter syndrome/disease, which is the combination of urethritis, arthritis and conjunctivitis.
-Not all patients with ReA have Reiter syndrome (also see History and etymology).
+Reactive arthritis was formerly known as Reiter syndrome/disease, which is the combination of urethritis, arthritis and conjunctivitis.
+Not all patients with reactive arthritis have Reiter syndrome (also see History and etymology).

-ReA most commonly occurs in males between age 15-35 2.
-It has an incidence of ~1 in 100 after enteric infections.
+Reactive arthritis most commonly occurs in males between ages 15-35 2.
+It has an incidence of ~1 in 100 following enteric infections.

 Usually transient following infection and involving one or two large joints.
-The classic triad consists of:
+The classical triad consists of:

 - urethritis (cervicitis in women)